-University of Baltimore lower-division general-education requirements may be satisfied by transfer courses or by courses taken at the University of Baltimore.
+University of Baltimore general-education requirements may be satisfied by transfer courses or by courses taken at the University of Baltimore.
 Generally, evaluation of applicable transfer credit is done on a course-by-course basis.
 However, there is flexibility in meeting these requirements under the conditions of and in accordance with the Maryland Higher Education Commission General Education and Student Transfer Policies.
 (See the Policies section in the back of this catalog.)
 These conditions are as follows:

-- Students who transfer from a Maryland public community college with an A.A. or A.S. degree will automatically fulfill lower-level general-education requirements at the University of Baltimore.
-They will be responsible for completing all upper-division general-education requirements in addition to any graduation requirements not already met. - The general-education credits of students for whom the previous item does not apply will be evaluated on a course-by-course basis in accordance with MHEC student transfer policies. - Transfer students who need to take placement tests to be eligible to enroll in required lower-level general-education courses must do so by their second registration.
-Transfer students will not be permitted to register a second time unless all required placement tests have been taken. - Applicants who hold a Maryland registered nurse or radiologic technician license are eligible to have certain general-education requirements satisfied.
+- Students who transfer from a Maryland public community college with an A.A. or A.S. degree will automatically fulfill state-mandated general-education requirements at the University of Baltimore.
+They will be responsible for completing all University of Baltimore general-education requirements in addition to any graduation requirements not already met. - The general-education credits of students for whom the previous item does not apply will be evaluated on a course-by-course basis in accordance with MHEC student transfer policies. - Transfer students who need to take placement tests to be eligible to enroll in required lower-level composition and/or mathematics courses must do so by their second registration.
+After their first semester, they will not be permitted to register for any courses without permission until the required lower-level general-education courses in writing and mathematics have been successfully completed.

+Applicants who hold a Maryland registered nurse or radiologic technician license are eligible to have certain general-education requirements satisfied.
 These include writing, communication, social science and biological/physical sciences.
 Students must submit a copy of their license in addition to their official transcripts.
 In addition, a maximum of 63 credits will be awarded/satisfied for an RN or RT license in combination with community college credits.